1. DEADLINES AND CONDITIONS

-* NEW:VISION AWARD: Experimental and artists’ films (shorts, midlength films and features)
+* NEW:VISION AWARD (5,000 EUR): Experimental and artists’ films (shorts, midlength films and features)

-* NEXT:WAVE AWARD: Innovative films by emerging filmmakers and artists (features).
+* NEXT:WAVE AWARD (5,000 EUR): Innovative films by emerging filmmakers and artists (features)

 The winning film in each competition is selected by appointed juries.
-Each prize goes to the director(s) of the winning films and is a cash prize of 5.000 euros with the exception of the Next:Wave Award of 2.500 euros, and the Politiken:Danish:Dox Award.
-In addition to the prize the juries are free to hand out Special Mentions in the relevant competition categories.
+The awards go to the directors of the winning films.
+In addition to the prize, the juries are free to hand out Special Mentions in the relevant competition categories.